seanslma/maki/Python/Conda/Env.md

 ```
 conda activate <env> && conda list --explicit
 ```
-The output can be used as the input <env-file> for creating an env.
+The output can be used as the input <env-file> for creating a conda env when build a docker image.

 ## create env with env yml file
 ```